evince-dev-254/admin.leli.rentals/API_SETUP_GUIDE.md

 ## Overview

 The Admin Dashboard connects to the main website's backend API to fetch and manage data.

+- **Production**: Admin dashboard at `https://admin.leli.rentals` connects to main app at `https://www.leli.rentals/api`
-The dashboard is configured to communicate with the main site at `http://localhost:3000/api` for local development.
+- **Development**: Dashboard at `http://localhost:3001` connects to main app at `http://localhost:3000/api`

+The API client automatically detects the environment and uses the appropriate URL.

 ## Prerequisites